FAQ

 See the HR support you can get when you work with the nation's largest PEO.

 Co-employment is a contractual relationship, in which a business and a professional employer organization (PEO) share certain employment responsibilities.
-This arrangement is advantageous to organizations that want to mitigate some of the costs and liability associated with being an employer.
-Outsourcing with a co-employer also allows owners and executive leaders to focus more of their efforts on growing their business and less on HR.
+Specifically, the client oversees the workforce and daily business operations, and the PEO handles HR-related matters, such as payroll and employment-related tasks.
+This arrangement is advantageous to organizations that want to mitigate some of the costs and responsibilities associated with being an employer.

 How does co-employment work?

 Despite some misconceptions, co-employment does not mean employers cede ownership or lose control of their business.
-In actuality, clients continue to manage their employees and day-to-day operations, while the PEO focuses on HR-related tasks, such as payroll, benefits administration and regulatory compliance.
+In actuality, the relationship is a division of responsibilities as follows:

 What are the benefits of a co-employment relationship?